celo-org/celo-monorepo/packages/dappkit/README.md

 # Usage

-This section walks you through the main functionalities of dappkit.
+This section walks you through the main functionalities of DAppKit.
 You can also find the result of this walkthrough on the [expo base template](https://github.com/celo-org/dappkit-base) on branch [`dappkit-usage`](https://github.com/celo-org/dappkit-base/tree/dappkit-usage).

-DAppKit uses deeplinks to communicate between your DApp and the Celo wallet.
-All "requests" that your DApp makes to the wallet needs to contain the follwing meta payload:
+DAppKit uses deeplinks to communicate between your DApp and the Celo Wallt.
+All "requests" that your DApp makes to the Wallet needs to contain the follwing meta payload:

 - `requestId` A string you can pass to DAppKit, that you can use to listen to the resopnse for that request
 - `dappName` A string that will be displayed to the user, indicating the DApp requesting access/signature.
-- `callback` The deeplink that the Celo wallet will use to redirect the user back to the DApp with the appropriate payload.
+- `callback` The deeplink that the Celo Wallet will use to redirect the user back to the DApp with the appropriate payload.
 If you want the user to be directed to a particular page in your DApp.
 With Expo, it's as simple as `Linking.makeUrl('/my/path')`

 ## Requesting Account Address